garybernhardt/selecta/README.md

 nnoremap <leader>f :call SelectaCommand("find * -type f", "", ":e")<cr>
 ```

 You can also use selecta to open buffers.
-Just add the following to your .vimrc:
+Just add the following to your .vimrc, as well as the `SelectaCommand` function above:

 ```vimscript
 function!
 SelectaBuffer()